gnies/multi_match/README.md

 # Multi-Match

 This repository includes a Python package to perform object-based multi-color colocalization analysis on super-resolution microscopy data using tools from optimal transport.
-Its algorithms are based on a soon to be published article called "MultiMatch: Optimal Matching Colocalization in Multi-Color Super-Resolution Microscopy" by Julia Naas, Giacomo Nies, Housen Li, Stefan Stoldt, Bernhard Schmitzer, Stefan Jakobs and Axel Munk.
+Its algorithms are based on a soon to be published article called "MultiMatch: Geometry-Informed Colocalization in Multi-Color Super-Resolution Microscopy" by Julia Naas, Giacomo Nies, Housen Li, Stefan Stoldt, Bernhard Schmitzer, Stefan Jakobs and Axel Munk.

 #### Pip installation